 Climate change policy and the adoption of methane digesters on livestock operations

-By Nigel Key and Stacy Sneeringer
+March 24, 2011 by Nigel Key and Stacy Sneeringer

 Methane digester systems capture methane from lagoon or pit manure

 storage facilities and use it as a fuel to generate electricity or heat.